sveltejs/svelte/site/content/blog/2020-07-17-svelte-and-typescript.md

 authorURL: https://twitter.com/orta
 ---

+*This blog post is outdated.
+The recommended way to create a Svelte project with TypeScript is using [Vite](https://vitejs.dev).
+Run `npm create vite@latest myapp -- --template svelte-ts` for Vite to scaffold a project.*

 It's been by far the most requested feature for a while, and it's finally here: Svelte officially supports TypeScript.

 We think it'll give you a much nicer development experience — one that also scales beautifully to larger Svelte code bases — regardless of whether you use TypeScript or JavaScript.